Layers of Listening

 Listening this way is something Integral Coaches are honing and refining all the time in conversations with clients and others in our lives.
 This kind of attunement shows us where the openings are to ask powerful—often simple—questions, that will take the speaker out of their own habitual focus and invite them to explore new territory.

-Joy is NVW’s Communications Director.
+Joy is NVW’s former Communications Director.
 This post first appeared on the Mindful Leader blog in September 2020.

 Photo by Alex Shutin on Unsplash